jlento/mg/README.md

 One can vary the size of the system and the boundary conditions and the solver with the 1st and 2nd command line argument, respectively.
-Valid values for boundary conditions are DD, NN and PP, for Dirichlet, Neumann, and periodic boundary conditions, respectively.
+Valid values for boundary conditions are DD, DN and DP, for Dirichlet, Neumann, and periodic boundary conditions on the right boundary (x=1), respectively.
+Left boundary (x=0) has Dirichlet boundary conditions in all cases (to fix the solution).